LLM: Application Process

 • LL.M. in Taxation

-Full-time applicants to the Tax LL.M. program must start in the fall semester.
-Part-time applicants may start in the fall or spring semester at the Director's discretion.
+Applicants may be admitted to the program during the Fall term.
+Part-time enrollment, including for distance learners, is available in the Fall or Spring semesters, at the Director’s discretion.
+For more information, please contact taxllm@law.miami.edu or 305-284-1754.
 Note that prior to enrollment, applicants must have successfully completed a basic Federal Income Tax course at the JD level.

 • LL.M. in Taxation of Cross-Border Investment

-Full-time applicants to the Taxation in Cross-Border Investment LL.M. must start in the fall semester, which begins in the summer for this program, unless they obtain permission from the Director to start in the spring.
-Applicants seeking admission for the Fall semester are encouraged to apply 3 weeks before the semester begins.
-Part-time applicants may start in the fall or spring semester at the Director's discretion.
+Applicants may be admitted to the program during the Fall term, which begins in the summer for this program, unless they obtain permission from the Director to start in the Spring.
+Part-time enrollment, including for distance learners, is available in the Fall or Spring semesters, at the Director’s discretion.
 This program may be completed either remotely or in person.
+For more information, please contact taxllm@law.miami.edu or 305-284-1754.

 • Intensive Legal English + LL.M.

 Applicants who need to improve their English proficiency prior to embarking on their LL.M. studies may select the Intensive Legal English + LL.M.
 Program as their preferred study option; this 3-semester program only starts in Spring.
 This program has its own deadline and offers limited spots.
-Applications will be considered as soon as they are complete, and ideally should be submitted by December 1; candidates needing an F-1 student visa to study in the U.S. are encouraged to apply sooner, by November 1.
+Applications will be considered as soon as they are complete, and ideally should be submitted by November 1.

 The Application Checklist explains in detail which documents are necessary to complete an application.
 Please read carefully before applying and follow the below instructions to ensure your application is complete.
 For questions, please do not hesitate to contact the Graduate Program to which you are applying.